Haivision/srt/docs/API-functions.md

 it will be called at the time of creating the first socket, however relying on that is strongly discouraged.

+Returns:
+* 0, if successfully ran, or when it's started up already
+* 1, if this is the first startup, but the GC thread is already running
+* -1, if failed

+Errors:
+* `SRT_ECONNSETUP` (with error code set): Reported when some required system resources failed to initialize.
+This is currently used only on Windows to report a failure from `WSAStartup`.

 ```
 int srt_cleanup(void);
 ```

 This function cleans up all global SRT resources and shall be called just before exitting the application that uses SRT library.

+Returns: 0 (The return value left for possibly be used for something in future)

+**IMPORTANT**: Note that the startup/cleanup calls have an instance counter.
+It means that you can call startup multiple times, you just need to call the cleanup function exactly the same number of times.

 Creating and configuring socket